cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+7/18/2020

+Excel Import - the first Excel import code was photo content specific - currently I have more photo content than anything wlse on PointlessWaymarks.com so that was the most benefit.
+But in working on the code it became obvious that it was going to be reasonable and possible to design one import to handle the current content types - so over a few commits put together code to do the imports.
+Only 'first ad hoc tested'.

 7/15/2020